Examples

 - Offline RL examples:

-As a minimal example, we'll show how to set up a cart-pole problem and solve it with a simple Flux network using the REINFORCE algorithm.
+As a minimal self-contained example, we'll show how to solve a GridWorld problem using DQN with no external dependencies:

 using Crux, POMDPGym